sakshilocal/Melanoma-Detection-Assignment/README.md

 ## Acknowledgements

-This project was inspired by AI ML C65 batch.
+This project was inspired by AI ML C65 batch upgrad assignment.

 ## Contact